STAT441 Official Statistics

 Students should have completed a first year course in statistics (STAT110, STAT115 or BSNS102) and two further papers at 200/300 level which includes experience in quantitative research methods or applied statistics.
 Students should see the course coordinator for approval.
 The paper is particularly useful for a minor in Statistics, a Diploma for Graduates Endorsed in Statistics or as a paper for the major in Applied Statistics.
 The prerequisite conditions at second year statistics may not be compulsory for students majoring in the Social Sciences, Geography or Business because the paper content may complement the topics covered in such a major.

 Current details can be found here.
-Note that lectures start on Wednesday 18 July at 4pm and will be in our Room 241.
-The link takes you to the equivalent paper at the University of Auckland as the course is being offered at several universities using the new Zoom technology.
+Note that lectures start on Wednesday 21 July (4:10 to 6pm).
+The link takes you to the equivalent paper at the University of Auckland as the course is being offered at several universities using Zoom.

 In this course students will become familiar with